 The different types of interest can have different impacts on any loan you receive.
-By understanding the various types of loans, you will appreciate what happens to the cost of your loan when the interest rate is affected by a bad credit score.
+By understanding the various types of loans, you will appreciate what happens to the cost of a bad credit loan when the interest rate is affected by a bad credit score.

 - Fixed Interest

 A fixed interest rate will not fluctuate during the term of your loan.
 It is the most common form of interest, and it’s easy to calculate, easy to understand, and stable.

 - Variable Interest

 Unlike fixed interest, variable interest fluctuates and is usually tied to the movement of base interest rates.
 Borrowers can benefit if the variable rate declines but end up paying more if it rises.

 The annual percentage rate reflects the total cost of your loan, which includes the interest rate and relevant fees.

 Favored customers receive the prime rate from banks for loans.
 It’s relatively lower than normal interest rates and is tied to the U.S. federal funds rate (the rate banks use when borrowing and lending to each other).